 Floyd and Valerie Beard

-Valerie is a rancher’s wife, teacher, writer, crew cook, quilter, and reader.
-She and her husband, Cowboy Poet Floyd Beard, live in Southeast Colorado and run cattle with their daughter and son-in-law.
-They keep a few Border Collies around to stay humble.
-Valerie released a CD this year, “No Better Life” that debuted with the International Western Music Association in the #1 spot.
-She also was a top five finalist for IWMA Female Poet of the Year in 2019 and 2021.
-For more information go to: www.valeriebeard.com
+Valerie is a rancher’s wife, teacher, writer, crew cook, quilter, reader and Nana.
+She and her husband, Cowboy Poet Floyd Beard, live in Southeast Colorado and run cattle.
+She has been writing poetry for about eight years but thinking about it for her lifetime.
+Her first cowboy poetry CD, “No Better Life” was released in 2022 and won the International Western Music Association’s Cowboy Poetry CD of the Year in 2023.
+She was also named Female Poet of the Year in 2022 and 2023. www.valeriebeard.com

 Nona Kelley Carver